NatalieRMCastro/nataliermcastro.github.io/_posts/2025-04-21-political-stances-naive-bayes.md

 ```

 Each label had a custom testing and training split, as the model can only handle one label at once (but this was in an attempt to be mitigated by generating the combined 'metadata' labels.
 It is illustrated in the *Train and Testing Data Parition Table* that regardless of the label, the split generated is the same size every time.
+In total eight dataframes were generated for each type of label.
+To then include the testing and training splits, a total of sixteen dataframes were generated.

 **Train and Testing Data Parition**
 <table>